Tell the office dealing with your benefit straight away if:

 - your circumstances change

-You may have to pay back the benefit if you’ve been overpaid.
+You may have to pay back the benefit if you have been overpaid.

-There’s a different process for tax credits overpayment.
+There is a different process for tax credits overpayment (external link).

-You may be prosecuted for benefit fraud or have to pay a penalty if you do not tell benefit providers about overpayments.
+You may be prosecuted for benefit fraud (external link) or have to pay a penalty if you do not tell benefit providers about overpayments.

-You can report an overpayment by signing into your Universal Credit account or calling the Universal Credit helpline
+You can report an overpayment by signing in to your Universal Credit account (external link) or calling the Universal Credit helpline:

 Universal Credit helpline